 Some say that Golang development is the future of the IT industry.
 Indeed, there is a strong tendency in the market towards this relatively young language due to all the advantages we’ve already listed.

 Simple, concurrent, and lightweight, it will prevent memory leaks and errors – both in the development process and after the product’s release.
 Go can make your app run and respond faster, which, on the competitive market, is an undoubted advantage.

-If you’re searching for flexibility, app scalability, simplicity, and excellent performance, web development with Golang is a great choice.
+If you’re searching for flexibility, app scalability, simplicity, and excellent performance, enterprise web application development with Golang is a great choice.
 Due to the great handling of concurrency, Golang web development solutions can be deployed in the cloud without negative implications on performance.

-A lot of customers we work with choose the microservices approach due to its numerous benefits.
+Many customers choose the microservices approach due to its numerous benefits.
 Such architecture requires dividing the app into segments of services that communicate with each other through an API interface.
 Each microservice is associated with a small, specialised team.
 This way, the development process is more flexible.

 The microservices approach allows you to update only one service instead of the whole app.
-As a result, the risk of errors is lower, and the implementation time – shorter.
+As a result, the risk of errors is lower, and the implementation time is shorter.
 By segmenting the infrastructure, it is easier to get to the core of the potential problem, keeping the app secure and in good shape at a lower cost.
 And Go is perfect for that due to its lower memory footprint and faster start time!

-For complex systems, particularly one-server ones, we advise sticking to Java.
-This language has simply had more time to adapt to the industry demands, perfecting the imperfections.
+For complex systems, particularly one-server ones, we advise sticking to Java because this language has simply had more time to adapt to industry demands, correcting the imperfections.